Bill Cashmore appeared in

 website.

-Sunday Telegraph and submitting various articles to The Spectator.
+freelance travel writer for the Sunday Telegraph and submitting various articles to The Spectator.
 In 2011 he combined writing with his enthusiasm for sports (rugby, football and cricket), contributing to the recently-launched rugby league magazine Forty-20.
-Since 2013 he has been a reviewer for travel site Queen of Retreats.
+In 2013 he became a reviewer for travel site Queen of Retreats.

 cats.
-His interests include
+His interests included

 In October 2001, he wrote the following in the